anandrav/abra/book/src/language_reference/enums.md

   | Green
 ```

-Data can be associated with each variant of an enum
+Data can be attached to each variant of an enum.

 ```
 type Shape =